jaywhj/mkdocs-materialx/docs/setup/setting-up-a-blog.md

 ### Overriding templates

-The [built-in blog plugin] is built on the same basis as Material for MkDocs, which means you can override all templates used for the blog by using [theme extension] as usual.
+The [built-in blog plugin] is built on the same basis as MaterialX for MkDocs, which means you can override all templates used for the blog by using [theme extension] as usual.